Distrust all gurus; instead, be your own guru; even then, distrust yourself.

 It's always better to walk the path than to run the path.

 Don't puzzle over the meaning of life, but work to create a life of meaning.

-Just because one has good and beautiful things of great worth, does not mean one is living a good and beautiful and worthy life.
+Just because you have good and beautiful things of great worth, does not mean you are living a good and beautiful and worthy life.